googleartsculture/classifier-automl/README.md

 Classifying candidate hieroglyphs using models hosted and trained on Google Cloud AutoML Vision.

-This API is required by the Googel Arts and Culture Fabricius Workbench, code found at [googleartsculture/workbench](https://github.com/googleartsculture/workbench)
+This API is required by the Google Arts and Culture Fabricius Workbench, code found at [googleartsculture/workbench](https://github.com/googleartsculture/workbench)

 ## Contributing